aldebaran/libqi/doc/source/messaging/network.rst

 To connect to a robot using the external network interface of the device, we support a tcp/ip gateway that can use SSL, and an XMPP to connect using a third party server.
 The gateway allow to support NAT and proxy traversal.
-Futhermore it allow to apply specific security/permission to all external connection.
+Furthermore it allow to apply specific security/permission to all external connection.

 We need to manage multiple computer, with multiple addresses, inside one robot.
-We must dispatch each message comming from external network though one address using gateway and :ref:`Service Directory <qimessaging-servicedirectory>`.
+We must dispatch each message coming from external network though one address using gateway and :ref:`Service Directory <qimessaging-servicedirectory>`.

 more information on :ref:`qimessaging-gateway`.